makersacademy/chitter-challenge/README.md

 [ ] Work on the CSS to make it look good.

 ----

+###TO DO:
+[ ] remove global variable on username shown when logged in [ ] use class method to view logged in username

 ### Chitter database setup
 Connect to psql
 Create the database using the psql command CREATE DATABASE chitter;